SFTZ/SABR/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-	./SABR -proxy=127.0.0.1:9050
+	./SFTZ -proxy=127.0.0.1:9050

-2. Run a SABR hidden server
+2. Run a SFTZ hidden server
 ------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/SABR-service/
+	HiddenServiceDir /var/lib/tor/SFTZ-service/
-	HiddenServicePort SABRSABR 127.0.0.1:1331
+	HiddenServicePort SFTZSFTZ 127.0.0.1:8291
-	HiddenServicePort SABRSABR0 127.0.0.1:13310
+	HiddenServicePort SFTZSFTZ0 127.0.0.1:82910

-The directory can be different of course, but (both) port numbers should be equal to your SABRd's P2P listen port (1331 by default, 13310 by default for testnet).
+The directory can be different of course, but (both) port numbers should be equal to your SFTZd's P2P listen port (8291 by default, 82910 by default for testnet).

-	-externalip=X   You can tell SABR about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/SABR-service/hostname.
+	-externalip=X   You can tell SFTZ about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/SFTZ-service/hostname.
 Onion addresses are given
 	                preference for your node to advertize itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).